Proposterious/independent-project/UPDATES.md

 ### Wednesday April 17th, 2024

 Make the switch to an openai assistant rather than chatbot.
 Allows `threads` and has more support for [instructions](https://platform.openai.com/docs/assistants/how-it-works).

+### Thursday April 18th, 2024

+Successfully switch to openai assistant and review docs for how to develop and instruct my own custom assistant (aka the "Storyteller").

+### Friday April 19th, 2024

+Few optimizations but little progress made.

+### Saturday April 20th, 2024

+Update website and decide whether or not I am on pace to complete the project.
+Revelations made: I am technically on pace but hardware incompatibilities in addition to my lacking knowledge of file handling within environments leads me to believe I might have issues in setting up the Raspberry Pi 5.

+### Sunday April 21st, 2024

+Continue to update website as the deadline is the following day (April 22nd).
+Make vast improvements within the [scripts folder](project/hardware/manager/scripts) in addition to creating static sound files for a heightened experience with the chat assistant.